talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 Next, we'll check whether incoming messages are replies in a thread, and if so we'll update the reply count for the parent message.

-We'll keep track of the number of replies by adding [custom data](https://talkjs.com/docs/Reference/Concepts/Messages/#custom) to messages, in a similar way to how we added custom data to conversations in the previous section.
+We'll keep track of the number of replies by adding [custom data](https://talkjs.com/docs/Reference/Concepts/Messages/#custom) to messages.
+This will be similar to how we added custom data to conversations in the previous section.

 Update your `/updateReplyCount` endpoint with the following code:

 ```js
 async function updateReplyCount(messageId, conversationId, count) {